Best movies like The Big Red One

 Only chance could have thrown them together.
 Now, nothing can pull them apart.

 A unique, carefully handpicked, selection of the best movies like The Big Red One Starring Lee Marvin, Mark Hamill, Robert Carradine, Bobby Di Cicco, and more.
-If you liked The Big Red One then you may also like: Up from the Beach, When Trumpets Fade, No Man's Land, Aces High, Anzio and many more popular movies featured on this list.
+If you liked The Big Red One then you may also like: Up from the Beach, When Trumpets Fade, Aces High, Battle of the Bulge, The Bridge at Remagen and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 A veteran sergeant of World War I leads a squad in World War II, always in the company of the survivor Pvt.
 Griff, the writer Pvt.
 Zab, the Sicilian Pvt.
 Vinci and Pvt.
 Johnson, in Vichy French Africa, Sicily, D-Day at Omaha Beach, Belgium and France, and ending in a concentration camp in Czechoslovakia where they face the true horror of war.